iOS SDK Setup

 Reteno.userNotificationService.didReceiveNotificationResponseHandler = { notification in

-// dismissing the notification or choosing a UNNotificationAction.
+// or selects a UNNotificationAction.

 }